rvsia/react-form-renderer/README.md

 ```

 ## <a name="getting-started"></a>Getting started
-React form renderer is a component designed for ManageIQ and Insighs projects that takes json form definitions and render them into react components.
+React form renderer is a component designed for ManageIQ and Insighs projects that takes json form definitions and renders them into react components.
 It uses [React final form](https://github.com/final-form/react-final-form) for the form state management.
 It is highly recommended to check their documentations first to fully understand how the [data-driven-forms](https://github.com/data-driven-forms) libraries work.

 Code examples: